-It’s that time of year again, when students all over the world head off to university, many of them for the first time, to start a new life of study as an international student.
+When the time comes for students to head off to university, many of them for the first time, to start a new life of study as an international student.
 For many, this is a time to make new friends, party and enjoy the novelty of life away from home.
 For some, though, particularly those arriving from another country or culture, university can be daunting and isolating.
 International students make a valuable contribution to all universities, both financially and culturally.
 So what can universities do to help them settle in.

 - Most universities already have helpful systems in place to ease international students through the stress of induction week.
 Bristol University, as an example, has a special welcome programme for international students, in a dedicated area where they can meet student ambassadors, get to grips with the practical side of student life, like opening a UK bank account, and join events like campus tours, ‘British’ tea parties, walking tours of the city, ‘speed-friending’ and international meet-and-mingle events.